Jack Kent Cooke Foundation: History

 The Jack Kent Cooke Foundation was launched in 2000, funded by a bequest from entrepreneur and sports team owner Jack Kent Cooke, who died in 1997.

 Cooke had to leave high school in Canada in 1930 before graduating in order to help support his family during the Great Depression.
 He later went on to amass a fortune and move to the United States, eventually acquiring the Washington Redskins football team.

 In his will, Cooke made provisions for the sale of the Redskins and some of his other assets to create a foundation to help gifted students with financial need to afford a college education.

+Leadership

 The first executive director of the Jack Kent Cooke Foundation was Matthew J. Quinn, serving from 2000 to 2009, when Harvard University psychologist Lawrence Kutner succeeded him.
 Harold O. Levy, a former New York City schools chancellor, led the foundation from September 2014 through May 2018.
 Current Executive Director Giuseppe “Seppy” Basili assumed the role in June 2018.
+In February 2026, the organization announced that Basili will retire in June 2026 and Dr. Daniel Porterfield will take over as president and CEO starting in July 2026.